Graduate Student Instructor Overview

 Working title: Urban Planning Graduate Student Instructor at Taubman College

-Required qualifications: Intelligent, energetic and enthusiastic; interested in undergraduates; conscientious, well organized, good listening and reading skills; writing skills; some knowledge of and experience with urban and environmental planning issues.
+Desired qualifications: Intelligent, energetic and enthusiastic; interested in working with students, conscientious, well organized, good listening and reading skills, skilled in EXCEL spreadsheet development.

-Eligible: Master and PhD students in Urban Planning
+Eligible: Masters or PhD students in Urban Planning

 URP 520 - Introduction to GIS

 Course Description: This course provides an introduction to Geographic Information Systems (GIS) technology and how it may be applied to solve urban planning problems.
 Emphasis is on basic principles and concepts of GIS, theory and tools of spatial analysis, and broad exposure to GIS applications such as land use, infrastructure, and environmental planning.
 Topics include the history of GIS, hardware and software requirements, spatial data types, data formats and sources, spatial analysis techniques, making maps and reports, and fundamentals of database design.

 GSI responsibilities: Attend class, lead and/or assist with discussion section(s), grade assignments, and hold office hours.
 Detailed assignments will be worked out with the instructor.